jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 I don't want to get too deep but understanding this is important to see why the use case works.
 THe idea is that your classes will be made up of combinations of those three things.

-Blocks are top level containers; "a standalone entity that is meaningful on its own".
+Blocks are top level containers; "a stand alone entity that is meaningful on its own".
 For example you might have a "Carousel" a block.

 Elements are use to build up the Block.